KatanaGraph/katana/docs/contributing/code-style.rst

 * ``scripts/check_python_format.sh .``: applies ``black`` to format python code.

 We also have a ``clang-tidy`` and ``pylint`` configuration.
-Both these are useful tools for checking your code locally but they are not currently by continuous integration.
+Both these are useful tools for checking your code locally but they are not currently used by continuous integration.

 None of these checks are exhaustive (on their own or combined)!